gatkinso/crwd/README.md

 * I am not one to be very concerned about typos.
 * let's face it - A lot of error checking is just flat out ignored.

+## If I had more time I would...

+...probably not do anything different.
+In production however this code would never fly.
+Execption handling, proper thread wrapper... now that I think of it const correctness needs to be audited... so much would need to happen.

 ### Building file-finder

 You need CMake.
 This targets MacOS running: